 Who is a barbarian?

-Among modern-day scholars, and among the general public, the definition of barbarian gets even more confusing.
+Among modern-day scholars, and among the general public, the definition of barbarian gets even more tangled and confusing.

 "If there is one characteristic that civilizations have in common, it is their ideological need to defend themselves not just against their own enemies, but against the enemies of civilizations, the 'barbarians,'" writes Nicola Di Cosmo, of the Institute for Advanced Study, in his book "Ancient China and Its Enemies: The Rise of Nomadic Powers in East Asian History" (Cambridge University Press, 2002).
 "This opposition between civilization and its enemies can be recognized as one of the great ongoing themes that we encounter in world history."

-While the ancient Greeks argued about who was a non-Greek speaker (and therefore a barbarian) the meaning of the term has changed dramatically throughout time to a point where the ancient Greeks probably wouldn’t recognize it.
+To the ancient Greeks, a barbarian was someone from out of town or did not speak Greek, regardless of whether that person had good or bad intentions.
+The term has changed throughout time to a point where the ancient Greeks probably wouldn't recognize it.
 Presidential speechwriters, take note.